fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

-So I didn't get to a 'wow' moment in the first few minutes, and that was enough to make me to abandon my evaluation.
+So I didn't get to a "wow" moment in the first few minutes, and that was enough to make me to abandon my evaluation.
 Maybe there was some AI generative writing capacity that's really gold value in there, but if so, I missed it.

 **Bottom line**

 My quick impressions of Theneo:

-1. When they said 'stripe like docs' I thought they were promising the "three panel" format stripe offers with full code samples (like this: https://stripe.com/docs/checkout/quickstart) but I was disappointed that doesn't seem the case.
+1. When they said 'Stripe like docs' I thought they were promising the "three panel" format stripe offers with full code samples (like this: https://stripe.com/docs/checkout/quickstart) but that wasn't the case.
-2. Ok so historically, documentation writers have been burned by vendor-lockin with crappy "techcomm tools".
-Personally that makes me very wary of anything that won't let me control/sync my content directly in GitHub as well as whatever interface the tool offers. (ie tool must play well with 'docs as code').
+2. Ok so to put it bluntly: historically, documentation writers have been burned by vendor lock-in with crappy "techcomm tools."
+Personally that makes me very wary of anything that won't let me control/sync my content directly in GitHub as well as whatever interface the tool offers.
+In other words, the tool must play well with "docs as code."
 I can't tell how much Theneo supports this -- they have no docs, and CI deployment tab isn't enabled when I went the free/self-serve signup route so I can't go play with it.
 3. I'm not super impressed with the auto-generated descriptions for API parameters at first glance.
 I'd still need a thinking human writing the docs.
 4. I can't tell how smart the AI generation is -- would it auto-generate reuse strategies for all params with the same description, for example?
 Would it do so according to the reuse rules of the underlying file format, i.e., for an openapi file, would it use `$ref` syntax?
 Or would it do something homegrown that I couldn't easily export?